Small vs Large Language Models Performance & Cost Comparison | Video

-One of the biggest debates in AI right now is whether you really need a giant model like the new GPT-5, or if a smaller, more efficient model can get the job done just as well.
+One of the biggest debates in AI right now is whether you really need a Small vs a large language model, a giant model like the new GPT-5, or if a smaller, more efficient model can get the job done just as well.

 Large language models have dominated the headlines because of their power and versatility.
-But they also come with massive costs, latency issues, and privacy concerns, making them hard to use in every situation.
+However, they also come with significant costs, latency issues, and privacy concerns, making them difficult to use in every situation.

 At the same time, small language models are quietly proving they’re not just lightweight alternatives.
 Smaller architectures are now reaching performance levels that compete with larger models, especially when fine-tuned or paired with retrieval techniques.